About

 We are the nation’s only independent organization fully dedicated to providing scholarships to students who choose to attend a women’s college.
 The Sunflower Initiative is uniquely positioned to provide the additional financial support and encouragement young women need to succeed at the college of their choice.
 Our scholars join an alumnae network of accomplished women and a lifelong connection to our community.

-As we enter our second decade, The Sunflower Initiative continues to promote the value of women’s colleges through our members and scholars.
+As we enter our second decade, The Sunflower Initiative continues to promote the value of women’s colleges through our supporters and scholars.
 We will support women who seek that unique environment where they can find their voices, speak their minds and tell the world.
 And we’ll explore new ways to inspire the next generation of women leaders as they seek their places in the world and prepare to live more abundant lives.

 The Harriet Fitzgerald Scholarship